-The study modelled six end-of-life landfill alternative scenarios for the EnergyBag[®] materials: (1) converting plastics using unique pyrolysis technology to make fuels and waxes, (2) using plastics as an alternative fuel in cement production, (3) recycling plastics into concrete aggregate for use in durable products, (4) pressing plastics into a block as an alternative construction material to ready mix concrete, (5) using plastics as a raw material with additional paper for roofing board, and (6) processing into a drainage board as an alternative water conveyance and drainage technology to a French drain application.
-Processes such as recycling for materials that are rejected by these processes, but are recycled, such as corrugate cardboard in pyrolysis, are cut-off after transportation.
+The study modelled five end-of-life landfill alternative scenarios for the EnergyBag® materials: (1) using plastics as an alternative fuel in cement production, (2) recycling plastics into concrete aggregate for use in durable products, (3) pressing plastics into a block as an alternative construction material to ready mix concrete, (4) using plastics as a raw material with additional paper for roofing board, and (5) processing into a drainage board as an alternative water conveyance and drainage technology to a French drain application.
+Processes such as recycling for materials that are rejected by these processes, but are recycled, are cut-off after transportation.